ZeitgeberH/patchview/docs/installation.rst

     $ pip install pyqt5 pyqtwebengine pyqt5-sip

 If this does not resolve the issue, please open a PatchView's github issue.

+**Note 2**
+Tested platforms: Windows 10, Ubuntu 18.04 LTS, Mac Catalina Due to Qt requriment, it won't work under WSL2 in Windows 10.
+With enhanced GUI support in on WSL2 on Windows 11, it may work (but not tested yet)

 From sources
 ------------